-Having a joint bank account immediately opens the lines of communication on financial topics between the married couple.
+Setting up a joint bank account immediately opens the lines of communication on financial topics between the married couple.
 When a married couple communicates openly, it improves the foundations of their relationship.
 Each will learn intimately on the earning power and spending habits of the other.
 This is a critical ingredient to a successful and happy marriage, especially since money is the main cause of divorce in Singapore these days.

-In addition, the mere existence of a joint bank account forces the spouse to talk to each other honestly on financial issues.
+In addition, the mere existence of a joint savings account forces the spouse to talk to each other honestly on financial issues.
 This helps to mitigate the chance of any dark financial secrets hiding in the closet.

 Having a joint bank account immediately allows the couple to examine the overall finances in the family.
 Only when both adults in the household know exactly what is going in and coming out of the household financial account would there be a realistic chance of formulating a budget and sticking to it.
 It can be difficult as it forces two individuals to brutally expose their daily spending habits to each other.
 For instance, Heartland Girl would like to have her food and products to be organic.
 That was something that took a while for Heartland Boy to get used to.
 However, it was worth the adjustment.
 With the joint bank account in place, Heartland Boy would know immediately if money meant for the household has been siphoned off to buy Barbie Dolls!

 Therefore, by paying the common household expenses through the joint banking account, it helps to reconcile all the purchases made.
 Expenses are always sorted out and organized.
 Here are some financial bloggers who have made a conscientious effort to monitor their household expenses.
 (My 15 Hour Work Week and Agedashi23cents)

 3. A Joint Bank Account Promotes Mutual Financial Responsibility